 If you refer to any specific chart, graphs, images, infographics, videos, or other visuals during your episode, it’s helpful to include them in your podcast show notes.
 They grab the reader’s attention, support your content, and give your audience something to share.

 It also helps to Include custom images throughout your podcast show notes.
-For instance, you might include photos of your guess, behind the scenes shot, or graphics with memorable quotes.
+For instance, you might include photos of your guests, behind-the-scenes shots, or graphics with memorable quotes.
 People love to share this kind of stuff.

 Finish your show notes with some instructions for your readers.
 Instruct them to review your show, subscribe to your newsletter, and like your social media pages.
 Make sure to include links.
 You can probably reuse this section for every episode’s show notes.